vishalvarmavuddaraju/Realtime-SignLanguage-Interpretation/README.md

 ## Process

-* Execute `handhist_set.py` to to generate a hand histogram for gesture creation.
+* Execute `handhist_set.py` to generate a hand histogram for gesture creation.
 * After obtaining a well-calibrated histogram, store it in the code directory, or alternatively, use the pre-generated histogram available. [here](https://github.com/vishalvarmavuddaraju/Realtime-SignLanguage-Interpretation/tree/main/code).
 * Capture and label gestures using OpenCV with a webcam feed by running ` gesture_creation.py`, which saves them in a database.
 Alternatively, pre-existing gestures can be used. [here](https://github.com/vishalvarmavuddaraju/Realtime-SignLanguage-Interpretation/tree/main/code).
 * Enhance the captured gestures by applying variations, such as flipping images, using `images_augmentation.py`.